Big-Cake-jpg/big-cake-jpg.github.io/pages/policies/privacy.md

 In order to maintain the browsing experience of the site, we use some services provided by third parties.
 The providers of these services may collect and use additional data and are beyond our control.
 Please review the following to understand the privacy policy of the corresponding subject:

 - Cloudflare: [Privacy Policy](https://www.cloudflare.com/privacypolicy/)
-  - We use Cloudflare's static website hosting (Pages) service, domain name resolution (DNS) service, web application firewall (WAF) service, content delivery network (CDN) service and performance analysis service (Browser Insights);
+  - We use Cloudflare's static website hosting (Pages) service, domain name resolution (DNS) service, web application firewall (WAF) service, content delivery network (CDN) service, human-computer verification service (Turnstile) and performance analysis service (Browser Insights);
 - GitHub: [Privacy Statement](https://docs.github.com/github/site-policy/github-privacy-statement)
   - We used GitHub's code hosting service (Git), continuous integration (CI) service and static website hosting service (Pages);
 - Google: [Privacy and Terms](https://policies.google.com/privacy)
-  - We use Google's analytics service (Analytics), advertising service (AdSense) and human-computer verification service (reCAPTCHA);
+  - We use Google's analytics service (Analytics), advertising service (AdSense);
 - Microsoft: [Privacy Statement](https://privacy.microsoft.com/privacystatement)
   - We use Microsoft 365 (including Office 365 ProPlus, Exchange Online, etc.) services in the operation of the Site;
 - Vercel: [Privacy Policy](https://vercel.com/legal/privacy-policy)